-We recommend selecting a veterinary ultrasound training course that meets your specific training requirements over choosing the most popular avenue for postgraduate veterinary ultrasound training.
-However, it may not be easy to choose the right course given the variety of courses and specializations along with varying durations.
-To simplify your search, we have compiled a list of the top veterinary ultrasound courses for recent grads along with their focus areas.
+We recommend selecting a course that meets your specific training requirements over choosing the most famous avenue for postgraduate veterinary ultrasound training.
+However, it may not be easy to select the right course given the variety of techniques, specializations, and varying duration.

-Veterinary Ultrasound Training Programs for Recent Grads
+Veterinary Ultrasound Training Programs For Recent Grads

 The course provides skills in performing a complete abdominal ultrasound examination and obtaining the best images.
-Towards the end of the postgraduate veterinary ultrasound training, you will be able to demonstrate competency of ultrasound instrumentation.
 It further provides an appreciation of the appearance of normal organs and variations in normal anatomy.
 It also covers the importance of anatomic landmarks in diagnostic ultrasound.
 Finally, it provides a working knowledge of several disease processes and crucial limitations.
+Towards the end of the postgraduate training, you will be able to demonstrate competency in ultrasound instrumentation.

 - The NC State College of Veterinary Medicine, fully accredited by the American Veterinary Medical Association Council on Education, provides a two-day course in Small Animal Abdominal Ultrasound for both veterinarians and veterinary technicians.
 It provides diagnostic ultrasound experience and focuses on various abdominal organs and abnormal cases.

 It includes the following:

-- 3-4 hours of theory including physics, applications, and cases
+- 3-4 hours of theory, including physics, applications, and cases

 - 4 hours of wet labs